 As a group, we recognise the special responsibilities, opportunities and challenges facing fundraisers in Christian organisations and seeks to address these issues both positively and honestly.
 We represent over 2,000 organisations through membership and attendance at our meetings and training events.

-Meetings are held twice a year, primarily in London, although we are addressing the potential for regional meetings.
-Membership is open to all fundraisers working in Christian organisations, charities and places of worship, whether on a paid or voluntary basis.
+Meetings are held twice a year, and membership is open to all fundraisers working in Christian organisations, charities and places of worship, whether on a paid or voluntary basis.
 We have no denominational affiliations.

 We encourage our members to join the Chartered Institute of Fundraising.
 A small charge is made to attend each FICO meeting to cover the costs of room hire, refreshments and administration; this is reduced for Chartered Institute members.